-The total immigration flows of each place of birth are distributed by sex according to the average of the proportions by sex for each place of birth observed in the last five years of the Migration Statistics, taking into account the stability observed in said distribution.
-These distributions remain constant throughout the projection period, and are 53.0% of men for immigrations of persons born in Spain and 49.2% of men for immigrations of persons born abroad.
+The total immigration flows of each place of birth are distributed by sex according to the average of the proportions by sex for each place of birth observed in the last two years of the Migration and Changes of Residence Statistics, taking into account the stability observed in said distribution.
+These distributions remain constant throughout the projection period, and are 55.4% of men for immigrations of persons born in Spain and 50.9% of men for immigrations of persons born abroad.